jtassia/You-Dont-Know-JS/up & going/ch2.md

 typeof arr;		// "object"
 ```

-**Note:** Languages which start counting at zero, like JS does, use `0` as the index of the first element in the array.
+**Note:** Languages that start counting at zero, like JS does, use `0` as the index of the first element in the array.

 It may be helpful to think of `arr` visually:

 <img src="fig5.png">

-Since *array*s are special objects (as `typeof` implies), they can also have properties, including the automatically updated `length` property.
+Because arrays are special objects (as `typeof` implies), they can also have properties, including the automatically updated `length` property.

-You theoretically could use an *array* as a normal object with your own named properties, or you could use an `object` but only give it numeric properties (`0`, `1`, etc) similar to an *array*.
-However, such would generally be considered improper usage of the respective types.
+You theoretically could use an array as a normal object with your own named properties, or you could use an `object` but only give it numeric properties (`0`, `1`, etc.) similar to an array.
+However, this would generally be considered improper usage of the respective types.

-The best and most natural approach is to use *array*s for numerically positioned values and use `object`s for named properties.
+The best and most natural approach is to use *arrays* for numerically positioned values and use `object`s for named properties.

 #### Functions

-The other `object` subtype you'll use all over your JS programs is *function*:
+The other `object` subtype you'll use all over your JS programs is a function:

 ```js
 function foo() {